hpscript/go-revel-crud-login/README.md

 # About
-This is a CRUD sample of Revel, the framework of Go.
+This is a CRUD and Login auth sample of Revel, the framework of Go.
 We use mysql for the database.

+### Create and insert user data for mysql
+create table users(
+	id int primary key auto_increment,
+	name varchar(255),
+	password varchar(255)
+);

+insert into users(name, password) values ('user1', '5f4dcc3b5aa765d61d8327deb882cf99');

-### Create DB table and data
+### Create and insert data table for crud
 ```
 use test;
 create table baseballs(